 (The Chronicles of Narnia and Alice in Wonderland are also examples of this.)

-Your job is to take readers on a journey that leaves them satisfied.
+Your job is to take readers on a journey so compelling they can’t help but keep reading to the very end.

 Step 1: Plan but Don’t Over-Plan